 Episode 8: Red Metal

 Though the next day was a Saturday, Luna had told Lukas last night to inform the rest of the team they would have the day off since they did so well in their first match.
 Lukas sat on his bed with his back against the wall.
 He just got out of the shower and only had his dark jeans on.
 A towel lied on top of his head slightly covering his face.
 He always enjoyed getting to sleep in, but he woke up unusually early this morning.
-It wasn't even 9 o'clock yet and he had the rest day to do as he pleased.
-It bothered him though; he couldn't get his mind off of Luna.
+It wasn't even nine o'clock yet and he had the rest day to do as he pleased.
+Something bothered him though; he couldn't get his mind off of Luna.

 "Lukas!"
 A small girl had shouted out, running toward him.
 Her bushy, hot pink hair bounced up and down her shoulders as she ran passed the huge boulders and debris lying about the street.
 Another boy trailed behind her.

 A young Lukas was placing some small boxes, probably containing his own belongings, in the back trunk of the small car.
 "Huh?
 Nyla, Nathan, what are you guys doing here?"